 We use a wide variety of raw materials in manufacturing our products, including inorganic chemicals such as alkalis, acids, biocides, phosphonates, phosphorous materials, silicates and salts.
 We also use organic chemicals, such as acids, alcohols, amines, fatty acids, surfactants, solvents, monomers, polymers, metals, and semi-processed or finished components.
 We also purchase packaging materials for our manufactured products and components for our specialized dispensing equipment and systems.
 We have not historically experienced material impacts to our financial results due to shortages or the loss of any single supplier.
 Although the required raw materials are generally available, commodity pricing for metals, such as nickel, chrome, molybdenum, vanadium, manganese, and steel scrap fluctuate with market conditions.
 The reopening of the global economy in connection with the novel coronavirus ("COVID-19") pandemic and the associated tight labor market has resulted in unprecedented inflation in raw material costs.
 Tariffs also increase our material input costs, and further trade restrictions, retaliatory trade measures, or additional tariffs implemented could result in higher input costs to our products.
 Although cost increases in commodities may be recovered through increased prices to customers, our operating results are exposed to such fluctuations.
 We attempt to control such costs through short-duration, fixed-price contracts with suppliers and various other programs, such as our global supply chain initiatives.
-We source material internationally to achieve the most competitive cost structure.
-Our global supply chain is intended to provide us with cost-effective solutions for raw materials; however, our supply chain could be exposed to logistical disruptions, and was negatively impacted in 2021 by escalating global freight and transportation costs.
-We maintain domestic suppliers in most cases to provide for contingencies and back-up sources.
-Despite contingencies and back-up supply optionality, sustained inflation and unpredictable disruptions to supply and transportation sources could have an adverse impact on our business.
+We source material; however, our supply chain could be exposed to logistical disruptions, and was negatively impacted in 2021 by escalating global freight and transportation costs.
+We maintain domestic suppliers in most cases to provide for contingencies and back-up supply optionality, sustained inflation and unpredictable disruptions to supply and transportation sources could have an adverse impact on our business.